In this article, we will pit Fusion360 vs. Inventor for an ultimate comparison.

 (Inventor Assembly shown below)

 You’ll notice a pattern as I continue.
-Inventor and Fusion360 can both perform these same functions and are very similar to one another in many ways.
-Inventor’s more excellent capability is causing me to decide in favor of Inventor in these categories.
+Inventor and Fusion360 can both perform the same functions and are very similar to one another in many ways.
+It’s just that Inventor’s more excellent capability is causing me to decide in favor of Inventor in these categories.

 Applying specific materials to your models is critical for developing products according to industry standards.
 Many of the functions that make these programs useful depend upon how close to real-life the materials are.
 The entire purpose of these programs starts to break down when comparability to reality breaks down.